wp-plugins/migs-payment-gateway/readme.txt

 == Screenshots ==

-1. MigsPaymentGateway Check transactions
+1. This page in exists in wp-admin, Check transactions allows you to see every transaction made on your website.
-2. MigsPaymentGateway Settings
+2. Changing the settings of the Migs payment.
-3. MigsPaymentGateway Shortcode
+3. How to add shortcodes easily from the text editor.
-4. MigsPaymentGateway Test-Case
+4. Test your account.

 == Shortcode ==